CDLMarkus/QuantyFey/tutorial/tutorial.md

 ![Overview of the **Bracketing Table**](images/compound_quantification_bracketing_table.png)

 ##### **Bracketing Table**:
-- Rows = Sample blocks (from `Classification`)
+- Rows = All blocks (from `Classification`)
 - Columns = Calibration blocks (also from `Classification`)
-- Checkboxes let you assign calibration blocks to sample blocks.
+- Checkboxes let you assign  the calibration data to the respective blocks.

 > **Note**:
 > Every sample block must be linked to **at least one** calibration block for bracketing to be used in quantification.